Rachel Harris: One Woman Over the Line

 Choreographer: Diane Matthews

-Music: Free At Last, Traditional Spiritual, Arrangement, Accompaniment and Vocals by Dr. Sara C. Blanford with the Chancel Choir from the Grace Baptist Church of Germantown
+Music: Free At Last, Traditional Spiritual, Arrangement, Accompaniment and Vocals by Dr. Sara C. Blanford

 Narration